mkws

 ${VBASE}

-theme and lmt
+theme and lmt from

-lts ${VLTS:?no lts version set}
+lts ${VLTS:?no lts version set}.

 mkws-openbsd@${V}.tgz is the